rjo-uk/satellite-configuration/README.md

 # satellite-configuration

 An ansible playbook and sample configuration for Red Hat Satellite.
+An additional playbook is also provided to install Red Hat Satellite - see [Satellite Installation](satellite-installation.md) for details.

 ## Requirements